 Our senior high youth teamed up with Rose City Park UMC to worked with Sierra Service Projects in the Spokane Native American trip.
 We undertook work projects on local homes and community centers during this week long trip.
 Outside of work projects, we shared in worship and explored the culture of the Native American community that welcomed us into their community.

-For more information about youth ministries or these trips please contact Jarod Jacobs, Director of Children and Youth Ministries: email.
+For more information about youth ministries or these trips please contact Tanner Morton, Director of Children and Youth Ministries: email.

 Our second group of volunteers went to Nicaragua with El Porvenir in October of 2016.
 The mission of El Porvenir is to improve the standard of living of rural Nicaraguans through water, sanitation, health education, and watershed management projects.
 Our group will be building high efficiency cooking stoves.
 The deforestation of Nicaragua for cooking fuel is contributing to global warming which is something we care about.
 For more information, contact Joanne email.

 is being planned for October, 2018 and folks interested in the terrain of both the Jewish faith as well as that of the Christian faith are invited to participate.
 This trip will not only include important biblical sights, but will explore the origins of the Hebrew people and provide information about the dynamics and issues at play in contemporary Israel and Palestinian.
 It is designed to give us a much deeper understanding of and appreciation for this land that gave rise to two of the three great monotheistic faiths: the People of the Book.